PeruBhardwaj/InferenceAttack/Readme.md

 - To add the necessary directories and preprocess the original datasets, use the bash script `preprocess.sh`
 - For each model-dataset combination, there is a bash script to train the original model, generate attacks from baselines and proposed attacks; and train the poisoned model.
 These scripts are named as `model-dataset.sh`
 - The instructions in these scripts are grouped together under the echo statements which indicate what they do.
-- The hyperparameters in bash scripts are the ones used for the experiments reported in the paper
+- The hyperparameters in bash scripts are the ones used for the experiments reported in the paper.
 - The metrics on decoy triples can be computed by the script `compute_decoy_metrics_WN18RR.sh` or `compute_decoy_metrics_FB15k-237.sh`
-- To reproduce the results, specific instructions from the bash scripts can be run on commandline or the full script can be run
+- To reproduce the results, specific instructions from the bash scripts can be run individually on the commandline or the full script can be run.
+- All experiments in the paper were run on a shared HPC cluster that had Nvidia RTX 2080ti, Tesla K40 and V100 GPUs.

 ## References